Metacello/metacello/docs/MetacelloScriptingAPI.md

 * [Help](#help)

 ## Installation
+In Pharo 3.0, Metacello Scripting comes pre-installed.
+For other platforms...

-To get started we need to load the `ConfigurationOfMetacello`.
-In a Pharo1.3 image:
+##### To get started we need to load the `ConfigurationOfMetacello`.

+In an older Pharo image:

 ```Smalltalk
 "Get the Metacello configuration"